 - 1. The school has the authority to search pupils where they reasonably believe they are in possession of any of the following listed below:

 - knives and weapons;

 - alcohol;

 - illegal drugs;

 - stolen items;

 - tobacco and cigarette papers;

 - fireworks;

 - pornographic images;

 - any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property; and,

 - any items banned by the school rules which has been identified in the rules as an item which may be searched for.

-- 2. The Following items are banned by the school: mobile phones on the school site, music devices, tablets, ipods or similar devices.
-Jewellery not in accordance with school uniform policy.
+- 2. The following items are banned in the classrooms: Jewellery not in accordance with school uniform policy.
 Pupils are allowed to bring mobile phones with the understanding they are handed in to the school office when they arrive at school and collected at the end of the school day.

 - 3. Weapons, knives and any pornography must always be handed over to the Safeguarding lead who will then report to the police.
 Otherwise it is for the teacher to decide if and when to return a confiscated item.

 - 4. When a search is required there should be two members of staff present including a member of the Senior Leadership Team (SLT).
 Where possible the member of staff carrying out the search should be of the same sex and a written record made including the reason for the search.

-Use of reasonable force
+Use of reasonable force/safe handling